Douglas R. Pierce

 Licensed in: Tennessee

-Admitted to practice: U.S. Supreme Court; U.S. Court of Appeals, Second, Third, Sixth, Ninth, and Eleventh Circuits; U.S. District Court, Eastern, Middle, and Western Districts of Tennessee
+Admitted to practice: U.S. Supreme Court; U.S. Court of Appeals, Fourth, Sixth, Ninth, and Eleventh Circuits; U.S. District Court, Eastern, Middle, and Western Districts of Tennessee